AIASLab/CFG-ICCV2025/README.md

 @inproceedings{pang2025towards,
-  title={Towards a 3D Transfer-based Black-box Attack via Critical Feature Guidance}, author={Pang, Shuchao and Chen, Zhenghan and Zhang, Shen and Lu, Liming and Liang, Siyuan and Du, Anan and Zhou, Yongbin}, booktitle={Proceedings of theEEE International Conference on Computer Vision(ICCV)}, year={2019}
+  title={Towards a 3D Transfer-based Black-box Attack via Critical Feature Guidance}, author={Pang, Shuchao and Chen, Zhenghan and Zhang, Shen and Lu, Liming and Liang, Siyuan and Du, Anan and Zhou, Yongbin}, booktitle={Proceedings of the IEEE International Conference on Computer Vision(ICCV)}, year={2019}
 }
 ```